-The U.S. Food and Drug Administration (FDA) granted OV101 orphan drug designation in September 2016 to treat Angelman syndrome.
-In October 2017, the FDA extended this designation to treat Fragile X syndrome as well.
-Ovid also received two U.S. patents (expiring in 2035) for methods of treating Angelman syndrome using OV101.
+The U.S. Food and Drug Administration (FDA) granted OV101 orphan drug designation in September 2016 to treat Angelman syndrome, and then extended the designation to fragile X syndrome in October 2017.
+OV101 was given a rare pediatric disease designation in June 2020.

-It is an oral medication that selectively activates GABA receptors that are located on the surface of nerve cells outside the synapse.
-A synapse is the narrow space between two nerve cells where they communicate via chemical messengers called neurotransmitters.
+OV101 is a medication that selectively activates GABA receptors present on the surface of nerve cells outside the synapse.
+A synapse is a narrow space between two nerve cells where they communicate via chemical messengers called neurotransmitters.

-GABA is a neurotransmitter that acts on two types of receptors: synaptic receptors (between the nerves) and extra-synaptic receptors (away from the nerve terminal).
-OV101 binds specifically to the extrasynaptic GABA receptors.
+GABA is a neurotransmitter that acts on two types of receptors: synaptic receptors (between two nerve cells) and extra-synaptic receptors (away from the nerve cell terminal).
+OV101 binds specifically to the extra-synaptic GABA receptors.

 GABA mainly dampens excessive neuronal activity, a process called tonic inhibition.
-Tonic inhibition is important since it allows a healthy human brain to correctly recognize excitatory and inhibitory neurological signals without being overloaded.
+Tonic inhibition is important because it allows the brain to correctly recognize excitatory and inhibitory neurological signals without being overloaded.

-Disruption of tonic inhibition is thought to be the underlying cause of neurodevelopmental disorders such as Angelman and Fragile X syndromes.
-These disorders mainly involve abnormally reduced levels of extrasynaptic GABA that ultimately lower tonic inhibition.
+Researchers think that the disruption of tonic inhibition is the underlying cause of neurodevelopmental disorders such as Angelman and fragile X syndromes.
+These disorders mainly involve abnormally reduced levels of extra-synaptic GABA that ultimately lower tonic inhibition.
 This causes the brain to become overloaded with signals and thus lose the ability to differentiate important information from background noise.

 OV101 in clinical trials

-Ovid successfully completed a Phase 1 clinical trial (NCT03109756) that enrolled seven boys and five girls, ages 13 to 17, who had been diagnosed with either Angelman or Fragile X syndrome.
-This open-label, single-arm, single dose study was designed to evaluate the safety, tolerabilit, and pharmacokinetics of OV101.
+Ovid successfully completed a Phase 1 clinical trial (NCT03109756) that enrolled seven boys and five girls, ages 13 to 17, with either Angelman or fragile X syndrome.
+This open-label, single-arm, single-dose study evaluated the safety, tolerability, and pharmacokinetics (movement in the body) of OV101.

-The results showed that the pharmacokinetic profile of OV101 in adolescents with Angelman and Fragile X syndrome was similar to that observed in young adults.
-They also demonstrated that OV101 was generally safe and well-tolerated.
+The results showed that the pharmacokinetic profile of OV101 in adolescents with Angelman and fragile X syndrome was similar to that in young adults.
+The treatment was found to be generally safe, with patients tolerating it well.